compiled & edited by Daniel Hagadorn

 Though many teachers are noble individuals who sincerely desire to make a difference, some are just in it for the money.

-An article by Susan Edelman, “Disgraced teacher is worth $10M, makes $100,000 a year, does nothing, & refuses to leave”, New York Post (29 January 2012), profiled the undisputed poster child for the “no-matter-how-many-bad-things-you-do-and-even-if-you’re-grossly-incompetent-lifetime-employment-protection” plan, otherwise known as tenure.
+A recent article by Susan Edelman, “Disgraced teacher is worth $10M, makes $100,000 a year, does nothing, & refuses to leave”, New York Post (29 January 2012), profiled the undisputed poster child for the “no-matter-how-many-bad-things-you-do-and-even-if-you’re-grossly-incompetent-lifetime-employment-protection” plan, otherwise known as tenure.

 In 2001, middle-school typing teacher, Alan Rosenfeld, 66, was accused of making lewd comments and ogling 8th-grade female students at IS 347 in Queens, New York.
 Unfortunately, the Department of Education (DOE) failed to produce enough witnesses to charge him—but instead of returning Rosenfeld to the classroom, he was assigned to one of the DOE’s notorious “rubber rooms” where disgraced teachers facing disciplinary charges are literally paid to watch TV, read the newspaper, or nap.